rubyaustralia/roro/ISSUE_TEMPLATE.md

 - Is this a full-length (15 minute) or lightning (5 minute) talk?
   (feel free to use the Github Labels for this)
 - Your Twitter username (if you have one)
-- Link to a photo of yourself you would like to use on the meetup slide deck (if you don't specify one, we'll use one from your social media accounts)
+- Link to, or upload of, a photo of yourself that will appear in the meetup slide deck (if you don't specify one, we'll see if we can find one from your social media accounts)

-For **suggestions**, please provide the following information:
+For suggestions, please provide the following information:

 - What you would like to see a talk about
 - What kinds of things you would like to see covered in such a talk